lvgl/lvgl/docs/overview/event.md

 All objects (such as Buttons/Labels/Sliders etc.) regardless their type receive the *Input device*, *Drawing* and *Other* events.

-However the *Special events* are specific to a particular widget type.
+However, the *Special events* are specific to a particular widget type.
 See the [widgets' documentation](/widgets/index) to learn when they are sent,

 *Custom events* are added by the user and therefore these are never sent by LVGL.